ungerik/go-fs/README.md

 fs.FileReader
 -------------

-For cases where a file should be passed only for reading it's recommended to use the interface type `FileReader`.
+For cases where a file should be passed only for reading, it's recommended to use the interface type `FileReader`.
 It has all the read related methods of `File`, so a `File` can be assigned or passed as `FileReader`: